 Tesla has made a promise to build a new, flagship two-seat Roadster that will use the most advanced EV technology and will not be anything like what others are doing.
 Tesla hasn’t set a date yet of when it will launch the second-generation roadster but it may make it to the market in around five years after it has set up its core three-model lineup of EVs.

 According to Tesla chief George Blankenship, the company wants to do things that are new and so this will be the next-generation roadster.
-The Model S saloon, which is the latest model from Tesla, is expected to start selling this year in the UK.
-The Model X SUV is expected to arrive next in 2014-2015 while a 3-series-sized four-door is expected in 2015-2016.
+The Tesla Model S saloon, which is the latest model from Tesla, is expected to start selling this year in the United Kingdom.
+The Tesla Model X SUV is expected to arrive next in 2014-2015 while a 3-series-sized four-door is expected in 2015 or 2016.

-Blankenship thinks that EV technology is advancing so quickly that the new Roadster will be able to perform even better than the original Roadster’s 200-mile range and 0-60mph acceleration time of less than 4.0sec.Read the entire article Next-generation Tesla Roadster will be faster, have an improved range
+Blankenship thinks that EV technology is advancing so quickly that the new Roadster will be able to perform even better than the original Tesla Roadster’s 200-mile range and 0-60mph acceleration time of less than 4.0 seconds.Read the entire article Next-generation Tesla Roadster will be faster, have an improved range